 My memories of Provincetown are like a series of snapshots that begin when I’m five.
-Its 1961 and I’m walking on the wharf with my father.
+Its 1961.
+I’m walking on the wharf with my father.
 The water looks black and deep and I’m afraid, wondering what it would be like to fall in.
 But my father holds my hand tightly and I feel safe.

-Its 1974 and I’m a college student strolling Commercial Street with its colorful flags, boutiques and eccentric parade.
+Its 1974.
+I’m a college student strolling Commercial Street with its colorful flags, boutiques and eccentric parade.
 I chambermaid at a nearby motel and although hate making beds and scrubbing toilets, it subsidizes drinks at Governor Bradford’s and buying gauzy sun dresses.
 Everywhere I go, “Waterloo” by Abba plays from the radio.

-1980.
-I marry my college sweetheart and Randy and I honeymoon on the Cape.
+Its 1980.
+I married my college sweetheart and Randy and I honeymoon on the Cape.
 One night we stay in one of those little white cottages that line the outskirts of P-town.
 That night we make our way to the wharf.
 I think of my father holding my hand when I was little to keep me safe.
 In contrast, my new husband pretends to throw me in.

-1995.
+Its 1996.
 We bring our two little boys for the first time to Provincetown, this time loaded with strollers and juice boxes.
 We have lunch at the Lobster Pot and ice cream at Lewis’s, which becomes a yearly ritual.
 That first visit with our sons, Randy and I place bets on how long it will take them to notice P-town is different from Easton, Connecticut, that Provincetown is a place where men are free to hold hands and women kiss on the streets.

-2013.
+Its 2013.
 I’m with my writing group, staying with old friends and meeting new ones.Over fifty years have passed since that first walk on the wharf with my father.
 The hands that kept me safe now tremble with Parkinson’s disease.
 My mother is his caretaker.